Internet-Draft alternate-uuid-encoding December 2025

 4.7.
 Case Sensitivity

-In most scenarios uppercase are placed before lowercase counterparts in the ordering.
-This ordering directly impacts sorting since most applications will sort uppercase characters before lowercase characters.
+In most scenarios, uppercase letters are ordered before lowercase letters.
+This ordering directly impacts sorting because many applications sort uppercase characters before lowercase characters.
+Sorting is further covered in Sorting and Ordering.

 Table 7: Alt UUID Encoding Case Sensitivity Comparison